Sioux language: Writing systems

 In 1827, John Marsh and his wife, Marguerite (who was half Sioux), wrote the first dictionary of the Sioux language.
 They also wrote a "Grammar of the Sioux Language."

-Life for the Dakota changed significantly in the nineteenth century as the early years brought increased contact with white settlers, particularly Christian missionaries.
+Life for the Dakota changed significantly in the nineteenth century as the early years brought increased contact with European settlers, particularly Christian missionaries.
 The goal of the missionaries was to introduce the Dakota to Christian beliefs.
 To achieve this, the missions began to transcribe the Dakota language.
-In 1836, brothers Samuel and Gideon Pond, Rev. Stephen Return Riggs, and Dr. Thomas Williamson set out to begin translating hymns and Bible stories into Dakota.
+In 1836, brothers Samuel and Gideon Pond, Rev. Stephen Return Riggs, and Dr. Thomas Williamson set out to begin translating hymns and Biblical narratives into Dakota.
 By 1852, Riggs and Williamson had completed a Dakota Grammar and Dictionary (Saskatchewan Indian Cultural Center).
 Eventually, the entire Bible was translated.

 Today, it is possible to find a variety of texts in Dakota.
 Traditional stories have been translated, children's books, even games such as Pictionary and Scrabble.
 Despite such progress, written Dakota is not without its difficulties.
 The Pond brothers, Rev. Riggs, and Dr. Williamson were not the only missionaries documenting the Dakota language.
 Around the same time, missionaries in other Dakota bands were developing their own versions of the written language.
 Since the 1900s, professional linguists have been creating their own versions of the orthography.
 The Dakota have also been making modifications.
 "Having so many different writing systems is causing confusion, conflict between our [the Dakota] people, causing inconstancy in what is being taught to students, and making the sharing of instructional and other materials very difficult" (SICC).